Hydria: Hydria

-Kalpis
+Kalpis/Calpis

-The kalpis became popular during the 5th century BC and became the preferred vessel of choice for red-figure painters.
+The kalpis or calpis (κάλπις) became popular during the 5th century BC and became the preferred vessel of choice for red-figure painters.
 The kalpis differed from the hydria as it was typically smaller in size, ranging from 25 cm to 42 cm, and its body, shoulder and neck had a continuous curve.
 Another term associated with a small hydria is hydriske (also called hydriskos, plural hydriskai) which is a diminutive for small hydria.
 Its vertical handle was cylindrical, attached at the lip rather than the rim, and possessed an in-curved rim compared to the torus lip of the earlier hydria.

 Hadra hydria

 This style developed during the Hellenistic period and consisted of a wide squat neck, low pedestal and flaring base.
 Rather than being cylindrical, the hadra hydria's vertical handle was ribbed and its side handles were gently curved.
 They were named hadra hydria after the suburb "Hadra" in Alexandria, where they were first discovered in the 19th century.
 There were two sub-classes of hadra hydria, one categorised by a thick layer of whitewash applied for Polychrome decoration, a feature that is absent from the other forms of the hydria.
-These were produced in Egypt and intended to reside in Tombs.
+These were produced in Egypt and intended to reside in tombs.
 The second class of hadra hydria are named "Clay Ground".
 These differed from whitewashed hadra hydria as they used dark brown or black paint for decoration, which was directly applied to the vessel's surface.
 "Clay Ground" hadra hydria were produced in Crete rather than Egypt.